harriott/vimfiles/QR/QR.md

 ## indentation
     :%le     " remove all indents
     :h 'sw'  " autoindentation - shiftwidth

+## quickfix
+    \q  " quickfix list (ListToggle)

+can't set a height other than the default of 10, but can resize

 ## windows splits - move them around
     c-w+H  " move split to far left (:h ctrl-w_h)